Osano, a risk and compliance startup, raises $5M in Series A – TechCrunch

 To date, the turnkey platform is used by more than 750,000 companies — including some Fortune 500 companies — to secure over 3.5 million websites.

-Osano plans to use the new funds to further invest in research and development, marketing, and hiring to meet “growing demand” for its service, the company said.
+Osano plans to use the new funds to further invest in research and development, marketing and hiring to meet “growing demand” for its service, the company said.

 “We are proud to continue into the next round with our original investors,” said Arlo Gilbert, Osano’s co-founder and chief executive.
 “Heading into 2020, we are moving quickly to add talent to our growing team and to deepen Osano’s position as a leading data privacy platform.”